Distributed Computing by Mobile Robots: Uniform Circle Formation: Properties and Correctness

 \subsubsection{\HD Configurations, Co-Radial Points, and Points in SED/3}

-\begin{observation} If $S$ is \PR, then $S$ is in strictly convex position, and in particular no three points of $S$ are collinear.
-Moreover, the convex hull of $S$ contains the center of the supporting polygon of $S$. \end{observation}
+\begin{lemma} If $S$ is \PR, then $S$ is in strictly convex position, and in particular no three points of $S$ are collinear.
+Moreover, the convex hull of $S$ contains the center of the supporting polygon of $S$. \end{lemma} \begin{proof} Let $P$ be the supporting polygon of $S$, which is regular and therefore convex.
+The fact that $S$ is in strictly convex position follows directly from the definition of \PR.
+Indeed, $S$ is a subset of the boundary of $P$, and no three points of $S$ lie on the same edge of $P$.

+Let $c$ be the center of $P$, and let $a$ and $b$ be any two points of $S$ that lie at adjacent vertices of the convex hull of $S$.
+Since $S$ is in convex position, it is contained in a half-plane $\mathcal H$ bounded by the line $ab$.
+To prove that $c$ is contained in the convex hull of $S$, it is sufficient to show that it lies in $\mathcal H$ (because a convex polygon is the intersection of the half-planes determined by its own edges).
+If $a$ and $b$ are companions, $\mathcal H$ contains all of $P$, and therefore also its center.
+Otherwise, $\mathcal H$ entirely contains all edges of $P$, except at most three (i.e., the edges on which $a$ and $b$ lie, plus the edge between them).
+Since $P$ has at least six edges, it easily follows that $\mathcal H$ must contain its center. \end{proof}

 \begin{theorem} If $S$ is \PR, then it is not a \HD set. \end{theorem} \begin{proof} Suppose by contradiction that $S$ is \PR and \HD, and let $\ell$ be the principal line.
 Due to Observation~\ref{l:sechull}, $\ell\cap \mbox{SEC}(S)$ consists of two antipodal points $a$ and $b$, both belonging to $S$.